flatcar-archive/flatcar-docs/docs/installing/cloud/digitalocean.md

 ```
 ### Adding more machines

-To add more instances to the cluster, just launch more with the same Container Linux Config.
+To add more instances to the cluster, just launch more with the same Butane Config.
 New instances will join the cluster regardless of region.

 ## SSH to your droplets